Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Experimental Testbed and Method

 \subsubsection{Performing Cyber Defensive Actions via \ac{ADF}}

 Defending against message injection, blocking, and modification at the bus-level requires detecting and filtering injected messages before they reach the \ac{ECU}.
 The \ac{CAN} bus can be split at potential access points and hardware placed in-line, hardware can be placed between the \ac{CAN} bus and critical \acp{ECU}, or defenses can be integrated into the \acp{ECU} themselves.
-Examples of these defenses implemented previously using \ac{ADF} include cryptographic watermarking and modeling observable vehicle states to compare current parameters to the model's prediction.
+Examples of these defenses implemented previously using \ac{ADF} cryptographic watermarking and modeling observable vehicle states to compare current parameters to the model's prediction.

 Cyber attacks on \acp{ECU} themselves must be approached differently.
 If an \ac{ECU} is compromised, measures need be taken to restore proper \ac{ECU} function.
 Many \acp{ECU} can be re-flashed while the vehicle is operational.
 The \ac{ECU} may or may not be functional for some duration while being reset or re-flashed, and the impact this will have on vehicle performance depends on the function of the \ac{ECU}.
 For the \acp{ECU} simulated by ADF plugins, the behavior is to make the \ac{ECU} unresponsive for a set duration, after which normal \ac{ECU} operation is restored.
 Note, for \acp{ECU} like the main engine \ac{ECU}, this is not possible because the vehicle will become inoperable in its absence.
-To address this, a manually-crafted \ac{ECU} backup is used while the main \ac{ECU} is re-flashed.
+To address this, a manually-crafted \ac{ECU} backup is used while the main \ac{ECU} is re-flashed. {To mitigate the chance and effect of a potential supply chain attack, the backup \ac{ECU} is not a complete copy of the true main \ac{ECU} in terms hardware, software, or performance, since if it was, then the cyber attack affecting the main \ac{ECU} would also affect the backup.
+This means that the backup \ac{ECU} will not be as optimized as the main \ac{ECU}, thus exhibiting worse engine performance while the backup is active.}